What is a home HPV test?

 Even if you end up needing a colposcopy, this isn’t necessarily cause for concern.
 If abnormal cells are found during this examination, there are treatments for getting rid of them.

-If you’re an adult woman in the UK, you’ll be invited to a free cervical screening by your GP, normally once every three to five years.
+If you’re an adult with a cervix in the UK, you’ll be invited to a free cervical screening by your GP, normally once every three to five years between the ages of 25 and 64.
 You might need to go more often if a past test has shown the presence of high-risk HPV.

 The HPV vaccine protects against strains of the virus that cause cancer, as well as genital warts.
 If you’re under 25 and were offered the vaccine in a UK school put missed it, transgender and under 45, or a man who has sex with men and you're under 45, you can get the vaccine free on the NHS.
 The vaccine is also free for school children.